 Step 3: Get Added to an Account in Good Standing

-If you have a friend, spouse, or parent with a high-limit credit card with a low balance, you can benefit from their good credit standing by getting added as a user on the account.
+Add yourself as a user on a friend, spouse, or parent’s high-limit, low-balance credit card to benefit from their good credit.
 This can help improve your credit score quickly, especially if you have a high credit utilization percentage.

 Final Thoughts on Boost Your Credit Score for Rent-to-Own Housing Success